Description

 Q: Why is a bone marrow biopsy performed?

-A physician may want to test your abnormal red or white blood cell or platelet types or counts, or test you for leukemia, infections, anemia and other blood disorders.
+A: A physician may want to test your abnormal red or white blood cell or platelet types or counts, or test you for leukemia, infections, anemia and other blood disorders.
 It can also be used to determine if a cancer has spread or responded to treatment.

 Q: What is a normal result of a bone marrow biopsy?